kaizokuv/artix-install/README.md

 > A TUI installer written in Bash for Artix Linux — minimal, tailored, and convenient.

+THIS IS A FORK FOR PULL REQUEST AND TESTING PURPOSES

 ---

 ## Why use this over the official installer?